 The first goal is to understand how restrictive the notion of transparency is.
-Our search begins with an observation by Yehudayoff [Yeh19], that any lower bound against mVP depending solely on the support of the hard polynomial, automatically "lifts" to mVNP with the same parameters.
+Our search begins with an observation by Yehudayoff [Yeh19], that any lower bound against mVP depending solely on the support of the hard polynomial, automatically "lifts" to mVNP with the same parameters1.
 Since transparency is a property solely of the Newton polytope, and hence of the support of the polynomial, the above observation shows that any transparent polynomial that is non-sparse (has super-polynomially large support) is hard to compute even for mVNP.
-However we believe that transparency is a very strong property and a natural question for us therefore, is whether there are even larger classes of monotone polynomials that do not contain non-sparse, transparent polynomials.
+However, we suspect that transparency is an even stronger property.
+Therefore, a natural question for us is whether there are even larger classes of monotone polynomials that do not contain non-sparse, transparent polynomials.